RaspberryPiFoundation/kramdown_rpf/examples/collapse.md

 --- collapse ---
 ---
 title: Downloading and installing the Raspberry Pi software
 image: images/scratch.png
 ---

-Downloading and installing the Raspberry Pi software
+Content here comes from the ingredient.

 --- /collapse ---